uraimo/WS281x.swift/README.md

 ## Frequently Asked Questions

-1. How many leds I will be able to control?
+**1. How many leds I will be able to control?**

-The update frequency and the power consumption are the limit factors.
-As the number of leds grows it takes progressively more time to configure all the connected leds and the power consumption increases.
+The update frequency and the power consumption are the limiting factors.
+As the number of leds grows, it takes progressively more time to configure all the connected leds and the power consumption increases.
 While you can solve the power problem connecting the strip to an external 5V power adapter instead of using the board's 5V/GND pins, the update frequency problem is related to the timing characteristics of the WS281x protocol.

 You will be able to use strips with around 400-500 leds without issues, but then you'll start to see progressively diminishing refresh times that could not be appropriate for fast animations.
 How many leds can the library drive?
 This depends on how much sequential memory the VideoCore subsystem is able to allocate, there have been reports of people using similar libraries being able to control more than 3000 leds from a RaspberryPi1.

-2. Why the library does not appear to work when I'm using the RaspberryPI audio output?
+**2. Why the library does not appear to work when I'm using the RaspberryPI audio output?**

-The PWM hardware that this library uses is shared with the audio output, you can't use them both simultaneously.
+The PWM hardware that this library uses is shared with the audio output, you can't use them both simultaneously and some OSes could enable the audio port by default.

-You could need (ATM, not needed for Raspbian and Ubuntu) to black-list the audio module from `/etc/modprobe.d/snd-blacklist.conf`:
+You could need (ATM, not needed for Raspbian and Ubuntu) to black-list the audio module adding to `/etc/modprobe.d/snd-blacklist.conf`:

     blacklist snd_bcm2835

+**3. Does this work with APA102/DotStar leds?**

+No, since APA102 leds work with a standard SPI connection.